 A Photodiode is a semiconductor device that operates in reverse bias.
-The photodiode has a small opening on the top for light entering the light and energizing the PN junction.
+The photodiode has a small opening on the top for light entering the light and energize the PN junction.
 They are different from a typical rectifier diode.
-A typical diode passes current only in forward bias and blocks the current in reverse bias mode.
-There are types of it like Avalanch, Schottky, PN, and PIN photodiode.
+A typical diode passes current only in forward bias and blocks current in reverse bias mode.
+There are types of it like Avalanche, Schottky, PN, and PIN photodiodes.

-When a typical diode is reverse biased, a very small current is flowing due to minatory carriers.
-This current is leakage current.
+When a typical diode is reverse biased, a very small current flows due to minatory carriers.
+This current is the leakage current.
 Similarly, a small current is flowing in the photodiode in reverse bias.
-This small current is a dark current by supposing that the diode is in the darkroom.
+This small current is a dark current by assuming that the diode is in the darkroom.

-By exposing the diode to the light, electrons from the valence band excite and jump to the conduction band.
-And thermally electron-hole pairs are generated.
-As the current carriers increase the reverse current also increases.
+By exposing the diode to the light, electrons from the valence band are excited and jump to the conduction band.
+And thermally, electron-hole pairs are generated.
+As the current carriers increase, the reverse current also increases.
 It causes the photodiodes to operate in reverse bias.
 The reverse current of the diode strongly depends upon the light hitting the PN Junction through the transparent opening.
-A dark current is when no light hits the PN junction, a small current is flowing in reverse bias.
+A dark current is when no light hits the PN junction, and a small current flows in reverse bias.
 The dark current is denoted with Iλ.
 A careful calculation shows that a photodiode works like a resistor controlled by light intensity.

 Circuit of PIN Photodiode

 The photodiodes are always used in reverse bias in a circuit.
 P-type connects to the negative of the battery terminal.
-And n-type connects to the positive of the battery terminal.
-A simple circuit of a photodiode is presented here with a photodiode, a 10k resistor, and a 5v DC voltage.
+And the n-type connects to the positive of the battery.
+A simple circuit of a photodiode is presented here with a photodiode, a 10k resistor, and a 5V DC voltage.

 Speed and sensitivity of photodiodes

-The response speed and sensitivity can be achieved by increasing the revere bias voltage.
-Another way to improve the sensitivity can be by introducing the high resistivity intrinsic material.
-It is placed in between the P-type and N-type materials and called a PIN photodiode.
+The response speed and sensitivity can be achieved by increasing the reverse bias voltage.
+Another way to improve the sensitivity can be by introducing a high-resistivity intrinsic material.
+It is placed between the P-type and N-type materials and called a PIN photodiode.
 PIN photodiode has a response of a few hundred MHz.
 Silicon photodiodes are commonly used and have high sensitivity at 0.8-0.9µm.
-Where the germanium InGaSa photodiodes have a high sensitivity of around 1.1-1.7µm.
+The germanium InGaSa photodiodes have a high sensitivity of around 1.1-1.7µm.

 The response time also depends upon the capacitance of the PN Junction.
 To improve the capacitance, PIN photodiodes are introduced that decrease the capacitance.
 Another factor that affects the response time is the photo-sensitive area.
 The smaller active area has smaller capacitance and a faster response.